 - Gamma glutamyl transferase (GGT), also called gamma-glutamyl transpeptidase (GGTP).
 An increased level can happen because of alcohol use or diseases of the bile ducts.

 Some people with cirrhosis have normal liver enzymes.

 Tests that show an image of the liver

 Imaging tests can check for tumors and blocked bile ducts.
-They also can be used to look at liver size and blood flow through the liver.
+They also can be used to look at the size of the liver and to see how blood flows through the liver.
 These tests include:

-Your doctor will recommend some lifestyle changes to help prevent further liver damage.
+Your doctor will recommend some lifestyle changes to help prevent more liver damage.

-- Get immunized (if you have not already) against hepatitis A and hepatitis B, influenza, and pneumococcus.
+- Get immunized.
+This includes vaccines against hepatitis A and hepatitis B, influenza, shingles, and pneumococcus.

 Treatment for complications of cirrhosis

-Cirrhosis can cause other problems (complications) that need treatment with medicines or procedures.
-Complications include:
+Cirrhosis can cause other problems (complications) that may need treatment.
+They include:

 - Following a low-sodium diet.